jeannepietropaoli/Form_validation/README.md

 ## Description

-Project inside the Odin Project's Foundations course.
+Project inside the Odin Project's Full Stack JavaScript course.

 To learn more about The Odin Project : https://www.theodinproject.com/

-To learn more about the specific Foundations course : https://www.theodinproject.com/paths/foundations/courses/foundations

-The goal of this project is to create a form which collects Email, Country, Zip Code, Password and Password Confirmation fields.
+The goal of this project is to create a simple form which collects Email, Country, Zip Code, Password and Password Confirmation fields to practice form validation in JS and CSS.

 ## Skills to practice